Advanced Configuration and Maintenance

 Type YES (case-sensitive) to confirm the switch.
 The Dashboard reboots to apply the mode change.

-Option 2: Boot the Non-HS Kernel (Lockdown Active)
+Option 2: boot the Non-HS Kernel (Lockdown active)

-Step 1 of 3: Boot Non-HS Kernel and Remove Immutable Flags
+Step 1 of 3: boot Non-HS Kernel and remove immutable flags

 The Dashboard saves your maintenance session state before rebooting.
 This state persists across reboots and kernel changes — the step counter (“Step X of 3”) follows you throughout the process.

-- “No enforcement.
+- “No blocking.
 No logging.
 No backups.”

 - “Maintenance step 1 of 3: Remove immutable flags.”